dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 $\text{Nullability}(\hat{x}) = w_0x_0 + w_1x_1 + w_2x_2 + ...$

-Next, geometrically: if the model activations form a "space", then there is a "direction" in this space which represents nullability.
+Next, geometrically: if the model activations form a "space", then there we want to look for a "direction" in this space which represents nullability.

+\AT{ why is this an image tag instead of a markdown image?}
 <img alt="A diagram showing nullability represented as a direction in
  a space" src="images/nullability-direction.svg" style="width:50%;
  display:block; margin:auto;">